top of page

 There are several well-researched employee and company benefits associated with servant leadership, such as:

 A servant leader's selfless love for followers is a benefit multiplier.
 Evidence suggests that selfless love increases leader and follower commitment, yielding enhanced intrinsic motivation that amplifies workforce and business strategy alignment.
 Intrinsic motivation is also a moderating factor in employee engagement.
-It improved intrinsic motivation results in higher levels of employee engagement.
+It improved intrinsic motivation, resulting in higher levels of employee engagement.

 "Higher levels of intrinsic motivation cause people to do more and results in higher performance" Patterson